daud1/shoppinglist-api/README.md

 - Users can log in.
 - Users can create, view, update and delete shopping lists.
 - Users can add, update, view or delete items in a shopping list

-## API documentation

-Documentation for the API can be found at

 ## Tools
 Tools used for development of this API are;